antares-codes/etl-val-node/README.md

 # Create an EtherLite validator node on [VULTR](https://www.vultr.com/?ref=6881736) or [DIGITAL OCEAN](https://m.do.co/c/e2c65321d0d2) server Ubuntu 20.04

 ## BEFORE YOU BEGIN, YOU WILL NEED:

-100000 EtherLite (ETL)
+-100000 EtherLite (ETL)
-A command line program e.g. http://www.putty.org
+-A command line program e.g. http://www.putty.org
-A [VULTR](https://www.vultr.com/?ref=6881736) or [DIGITAL OCEAN](https://m.do.co/c/e2c65321d0d2) server with Ubuntu 20.04
+-A [VULTR](https://www.vultr.com/?ref=6881736) or [DIGITAL OCEAN](https://m.do.co/c/e2c65321d0d2) server with Ubuntu 20.04
-An ability to follow instructions to the letter!!!
+-An ability to follow instructions to the letter!!!
-Be aware, you are setting up a Validator Node on a remote server, and keeping your EtherLite Coins on a local MetaMask wallet.
+-Be aware, you are setting up a Validator Node on a remote server, and keeping your EtherLite Coins on a local MetaMask wallet.
 Your EtherLite Coins are never in danger from the remote server

 ### You are now ready to configure your Server!